-To use do_predump.sh, do the following:
+To use do predump.sh, do the following:

-- 1. Configure the backup package to run do_predump.sh as the pre-backup command.
-For details, see the application-specific information in Appendix F, "Third-Party Backup Package Configuration" on page 267. - 2.
+- 1. Configure the backup package to run do\predump.sh as the pre-backup command.
+For details, see the application-specific information in Appendix F, "Third-Party Backup Package Configuration" on page 277. - 2.
 Define a task group in the dmf.conf file that is referred to by the dmdaemon object.
-In the supplied configurations, this task group is called dump_tasks.
+In the supplied configurations, this task group is called dump\tasks.

-The parameters do_predump.sh uses are as follows:
+The parameters do\predump.sh uses are as follows:

-DUMP_DATABASE_COPY Specifies a path to where a snapshot of the DMF databases will be placed.
+DUMP\DATABASE\COPY Specifies a path to where a snapshot of the DMF databases will be placed.
 The backup package should be configured to backup this directory.
 If not specified, no snapshot will be taken.

-DUMP_FLUSH_DCM_FIRST If set to YES, specifies that dmmigrate is run to ensure that all non-dual-resident files in the DCM-mode MSP caches are migrated to tape.
-If DUMP_MIGRATE_FIRST is also enabled, that is processed first.
-DUMP_FILE_SYSTEMS If DUMP_MIGRATE_FIRST is enabled, specifies the DMF-managed filesystems on which to run the dmmigrate command.
-The default value for this parameter is all DMF-managed filesystems.
+DUMP\FLUSH\DCM\FIRST If set to YES, specifies that dmmigrate is run to ensure that all non-dual-resident files in the DCM-mode MSP caches are migrated to tape.
+If DUMP\MIGRATE\FIRST is also enabled, that is processed first.